Austin Landscaping & Lawn Care

 Lawn Care & Mowing

-Weekly or bi-weekly mowing, edging, trimming and blowing.
+Weekly or bi-weekly mowing, edging and trimming.
 Seasonal fertilization and weed control.
 From $30/visit.

 Custom designs for Austin's climate.
-Native plants, hardscaping, outdoor living spaces and xeriscaping.
-Full projects from $5,000.
+Native plants, hardscaping and outdoor living spaces.
+From $5,000.

 Design services →Tree Trimming & Removal

-Certified arborists for trimming, shaping and safe removal.
+Certified arborists for trimming and safe removal.
 Oak wilt prevention.
-Permit handling for protected trees.
+Permit handling.
 From $200/tree.

 Tree service info →Xeriscaping & Native Plants

-Drought-resistant landscaping designed for Austin's water restrictions.
-Reduces water use 50–75%.
-Native grasses, wildflowers and rock features.
+Drought-resistant designs for Austin water restrictions.
+Cuts water use 50–75%.
+Native grasses and rock features.

 Current Watering Rules (Stage 2)